Brutally cold weather expected to hit storm-battered South and Northeast US this weekend

 MEMPHIS, Tenn.
 (AP) — Memphis residents were urged to boil water and New Yorkers have been warned that roads could be covered with dangerous black ice this weekend as brutal cold and inclement weather continue to sweep across parts of the U.S.

-Bitterly frigid air spilled into the Midwest from Canada on Friday and several states were under advisories as forecasters warned that wind chills dipping to minus 30 degrees Fahrenheit (minus 34 degrees Celsius) could be common through Sunday morning.
+Bitterly frigid air spilled into the Midwest from Canada as forecasters warned Saturday that wind chills would make it feel like minus 30 degrees Fahrenheit (minus 34 degrees Celsius) outside in some areas.

 Heavier-than-forecast snow fell in New York City, Baltimore and Washington, D.C., on Friday.
 Storms have walloped the Pacific Northwest, Midwest, Plains, South and Northeast with low temperatures, heavy snow, ice storms, freezing rain and high winds for the past two weeks.

-With a wind chill, temperatures are expected to drop as low as 15 degrees below zero Fahrenheit (minus 26 degrees Celsius) in large portions of Arkansas, Mississippi, Missouri, Tennessee, Kentucky and Kansas, the National Weather Service predicted.
+With a wind chill, it will feel like 15 degrees below zero Fahrenheit (minus 26 degrees Celsius) in portions of Kansas on Saturday, according to the National Weather Service.
+A huge swath of the U.S. was under a wind chill advisory that extended from parts of Montana all the way to Florida to warn residents of bone-chilling cold.

+A potential thaw isn’t expected until next week, when the forecast calls for above-average temperatures across most of the country, according to the National Weather Service.

 The bracing weekend weather follows a series of storms blamed for at least 55 deaths around the country, many of them involving hypothermia or road accidents.